bitst0rm-pub/Formatter/README.md

 > [!NOTE]
 >
+> This option supports chaining multiple formatters in a single run.
-> Chaining multiple formatters is limited to max. **10** items in a list for a single run.
+> Chaining multiple formatters is limited to max. **10** items in a list.

 1. **The dot files variant**: will start to search up the file tree inside the working folder until a following file is found: `.sublimeformatter.json` OR `.sublimeformatter`